• Slang User's Guide

 When there are more than one entry point, the default behavior will prevent a shader from having more than one entry point.
 To generate a valid SPIR-V with multiple entry points, use -fvk-use-entrypoint-name compiler option to disable the renaming behavior and preserve the entry point names.

-Slang supports memory pointers when targetting SPIRV.
+Slang supports global memory pointers when targeting SPIRV.
 See an example and explanation.

-When a memory pointer points to a physical memory location, the pointer will be translated to a PhysicalStorageBuffer storage class in SPIRV.
-When a slang module uses a pointer, the resulting SPIRV will be using the SpvAddressingModelPhysicalStorageBuffer64 addressing mode.
-Modules with pointers but they don’t point to a physical memory location will use SpvAddressingModelLogical addressing mode.
+float4* in user code will be translated to a pointer in PhysicalStorageBuffer storage class in SPIRV.
+When a slang module uses a pointer type, the resulting SPIRV will be using the SpvAddressingModelPhysicalStorageBuffer64 addressing mode.
+Modules without use of pointers will use SpvAddressingModelLogical addressing mode.

 Matrix type translation